This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 These treats come in small bits and multiple flavors depending on what your dog likes.

-I categorize treats based on the value.
-A high value treat would be something special and particularly yummy.
-A low value treat would be something more like plain chicken or a piece of kibble.
+I categorize treats based on their value.
+A high-value treat would be something special and particularly yummy.
+A low-value treat would be something more like plain chicken or a piece of kibble.

 - Low Value – A piece of kibble.

 - Medium Value – Cloud Star Tricky Trainers Dog Treats